 - To see what pace you’ll need to average to hit a specific goal time.
 For example, if you’re targeting a sub-1:50 half marathon, you can easily see that you’ll need to average a 8:23 per mile or faster.
 Knowing that pace, you can then structure your training accordingly.

-To determine your workout pace during training, you typically want to add anywhere between 30 seconds to as much as two minutes per mile to your goal race pace, run coach Susan Paul tells Runner’s World.
+How to Master the Marathon workout pace during training, you typically want to add anywhere between 30 seconds to as much as two minutes per mile to your goal race pace, run coach Susan Paul tells Runner’s World.

 So use the following marathon pace charts as a reference point for where you want to be with your average running pace, and adjust from there.